sogaiu/janet-pcg-random/README.md

 # => 9
 ```

-`pcgrand/srandom` seeds a generator using 4 32-bit integers in a
+`pcgrand/srandom` seeds a generator using four non-negative 32-bit
-manner similar to `pcgrand/make`:
+integers in a manner similar to `pcgrand/make`:

 ```
 (def rng (pcgrand/make 0 1 0 1))